MochaSettai/MochaSettai/README.md

 ## 👋 Hi there!
 I'm Surya Kiran

-🎓 I'm a third-year Computer Science student at Maynooth University, pursuing a B.Sc. in Computer Science and Software Engineering.
+🎓 I'm a third-year Computer Science student at Maynooth University, pursuing a B.Sc. (hons) in Computer Science & Software Engineering.
 I'm passionate about software development and building impactful solutions using modern technologies.
 My learning is driven by curiosity, hands-on practice, and the desire to create meaningful tech.

 ---